josefemanuele/iot_sensing_and_forwarding/README.md

 ![Circuit](img/circuit.gif)

 ## Reproducing a signal

 With such setup we are able to sense audio signal produced by the pc.
 With the python script provided under `scripts/`, we're able to setup the characteristics of the audio signal, like frequency and amplitude.

 ![Circuit](img/signal.png)

 To reproduce the experiment above, edit the `main/sample.c` file, uncommenting the printf.
-Download [BetterSerial Plotter] (https://hackaday.io/project/181686-better-serial-plotter) to plot the values received from the serial connection pc-to-esp32.
+Download [BetterSerial Plotter](https://hackaday.io/project/181686-better-serial-plotter) to plot the values received from the serial connection pc-to-esp32.
 Start the python script to send the audio signal.

 Alternatively, for testing purpouses, we've also implemented the reproduction of a sinusoidal signal inside the c code.
 The reproduced signal can be defined as a sum of multiples sinusoids, with varying amplitudes and frequencies.
 With the FFT operation, we want to identify these different frequencies and find the highest frequency composing the signal.

 To reproduce a composed signal from the code, edit the `main/sample.h` file, setting the signal parameters.
-Also, uncomment the
+Also, uncomment the lines providing the input to the buffer in `main/sample.c`.

 # Performing FFT